finjimcam/finjimcam.github.io/README.md

 ---

 ## Profile
-Aspiring data analyst with a passion for football, possessing a robust foundation in coding and Statistics .
+Aspiring coach with a passion for football and data analysis, possessing a robust foundation in coding and Statistics .
 As a current student, I have acquired hands-on experience through various coding projects and related them back to football.
 Eager to further develop my skills and contribute to the field, off the field.

 ---